From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Proposal: T-FoT Initiation, Maintenance and Termination

 The hypothesis testing is carried out by comparing the Mahalanobis distances between measurements with the neighborhood radius $\varepsilon$, i.e.,

 Mahalanobis distance between two independently identically distributed (IID) variables is analyzed in Appendix \ref{appendix_Dist_Gauss_Variable}.
 However, the target measurements at two time-instants are not IID due to the varying of the target state.
-To compensate for the velocity of the target, we use a threshold $\tau_1$ in \eqref{eq:tau_1} larger than necessarily required when the target is stationary, e.g., $\tau_1=3$ in our simulation.
+To compensate for the velocity of the target, we use a threshold $\tau_1$ in \eqref{eq:tau_1} larger than necessarily required when the target is stationary as analyzed in Appendix B, e.g., $\tau_1=3$ in our simulation.
 Obviously, this works only when the initial velocity of the target is small.